10 Steps For Starting a Recruitment Agency

 STEP 3 - ASSESS YOUR RECRUITMENT EXPERIENCE

-If you haven’t done recruitment before it’s not for the feint hearted.
-Long-hours and high energy usually lead to a roller coaster of emotions.
+If you haven’t done recruitment before it’s not for the faint hearted.
+Long-hours and high energy usually leads to a roller coaster of emotions.
 However the rewards can be massive!

-If you don’t have much recruitment experience the either:
+If you don’t have much recruitment experience then either:

 It’s time to put pen to paper and start registering your company.

-- Choose a website domain, it’s arguably more important that the company name!
-Again, use tools to see what’s available, GoDaddy Domain Search.
+- Choose a website domain - It’s arguably more important than the company name!
+Again, use tools to see what’s available, such as GoDaddy Domain Search.

 - Get VAT registered (assuming your turnover is going to be more than £85,000)